example42/answers/puppet/slides/intro.md

 Puppet **automates** the configurations of computers.

-With its language it can **manage resources** like: packages, services, files, users.
+With its language it can **manage resources** like:
+packages, services, files, users, mounts, crons.. but also, just to give an idea:
+ec2_instances, docker_networks, mysql::databases, gcompute_firewalls

 Thanks to its modular design, using dedicated **modules** it can configure virtually any kind of IT resource of any OS.

-Typical Puppet users are **Sysadmins** who manage hundreds or thousands of servers,
+Typical Puppet users are **Sysadmins** and **Site Reliability Engineers** who manage hundreds or thousands of servers.

 Puppet is developed by a company called...
 [Puppet](https://puppet.com/)